radLad-gh/journal/README.md

 ## Functions:
 Write():\
- Allows you to create an entry that is filed by date in the appropriate directory branch\
+ Allows you to create an entry that is filed by date in the appropriate directory branch.

 Search():
  Allows you to search files within a specified month for a chosen keyword.
 It then \